singingwolfboy/flask-dance/docs/contrib.rst

 Pre-set Configurations
 ======================
-Flask-Dance comes with pre-set OAuth consumer configurations for a few popular services.
-If you want to use Flask-Dance with a service that isn't listed here, simply create an instance of :class:`~flask_dance.consumer.OAuth1ConsumerBlueprint` or :class:`~flask_dance.consumer.OAuth2ConsumerBlueprint` and provide the information for your service.
+Flask-Dance comes with pre-set OAuth consumer configurations for a few popular OAuth providers.
+If you want to use Flask-Dance with an OAuth provider that isn't listed here, simply create an instance of :class:`~flask_dance.consumer.OAuth1ConsumerBlueprint` or :class:`~flask_dance.consumer.OAuth2ConsumerBlueprint` and provide the information for your provider.
 We also welcome pull requests to add new pre-set configurations to Flask-Dance!

 .. contents:: Included Configurations